A clinical advisory practice, run from inside the operating room.

 "Active" is not a credential line.
 It is the methodology.

-Perioptimal's methodology is built and refined from inside the practice it advises on.
-Every change considered is something the principal is willing to live with personally, in the same operating room context, with the same data sources, the same staffing constraints, and the same colleagues.
-That filter is the differentiator.
-It also is the cap on growth — there is only so much an active clinician can take on without compromising the clinical work, and that limit is the two-engagement cap.
+The methodology is built and refined from inside the practice it advises on.
+Every change considered is one the principal is willing to live with personally, in the same operating room, with the same data sources, the same staffing constraints, and the same colleagues.
+That filter is the differentiator, and the two-engagement cap is the structural cost.
+For a side-by-side comparison of how this differs from a management consulting firm, an internal improvement team, or a measurement vendor, see Perioptimal vs. the alternatives.

 Engagement philosophy